RobbyPratl/C212/README.md

 ## Update 03-02-2023

-Starting lab 7 and Assignment 6, we will be utlizing generated test created by us (students)
+Starting lab 7 and Assignment 6, we will be utlizing generated test created by us (students).
+These test will also be graded with the assignments to ensure that we are not modifying the answers to match the wrong answers.

 ## Update 03-06-2023